-Contemporaneously with P4, OpenState [37] allowed SDN switches to perform stateful packet processing without involving the SDN controller.
+OpenState [83] argued that the stateless nature of the OpenFlow data plane prevents innovation in crucial stateful packet processing operations.
+Therefore, OpenState allowed SDN switches to perform stateful packet processing without involving an SDN controller.
 To do so, Bianchi et al. modeled control and processing tasks that can be executed by SDN switches using extended finite state machines.
 This model aims to increase the SDN switches' capabilities, while retaining (i) centralized control of their execution, (ii) platform independency, and (iii) high performance and scalability.
-This idea was extended by the BEhavioural BAsed forwarding project [38], leading to even more powerful SDN switches that can e.g., generate packets [39].
+This idea was extended by the BEhavioural BAsed forwarding project [84], leading to even more powerful SDN switches; for example, to generate packets [85].